glyphin/documentation/features/Commands/Information/Userinfo.md

 | Permissions | None |
 | Guild Only | true |

-Shows the punishment history of a user.
+Shows detailed information about a user.